 Bowel Cancer Awareness Month

-We can all raise awareness of bowel cancer screening this Bowel Cancer Awareness Month.
+How you can raise awareness of bowel cancer screening:

 - Over 60? (or in Scotland and over 50?), take the test when you receive it in the post.